Stockholm: Climate

 The climate table below presents weather data from the years 1991–2020.
 According to ongoing measurements, the temperature has increased during the years 1991–2020 as compared with the last series, from 1961 to 1990.
 This increase averages about 1.0 C-change over all months.
 Warming is most pronounced during the winter months, with an increase of more than 2.0 C-change in January.
 For the 2002–2014 measurements some further increases have been found, although some months such as June have been relatively flat.

-The highest temperature ever recorded in Stockholm was 36 °C on 3 July 1811; the lowest was -32 °C on 20 January 1814.
+The highest temperature ever recorded in Stockholm was 36 °C on the date of 3 July 1811; the lowest was -32 °C on 20 January 1814.
 The temperature has not dropped to below -25.1 °C since 10 January 1987.

 The warmest month ever recorded was July 2018 with a mean temperature of 22.5 °C which is also the nationwide record.

 Annual precipitation is 546.4 mm with around 170 wet days and light to moderate rainfall throughout the year.
 The precipitation is not uniformly distributed throughout the year.
 The second half of the year receives 50% more than the first half.
 Snowfall occurs mainly from December through March.
 Snowfall may occasionally occur in late October as well as in April.

 In Stockholm, the aurora borealis can occasionally be observed.

-Daylight hours
+Daylight

 Stockholm's location just south of the 60th parallel north means that the number of daylight hours is relatively small during winter – about six hours – while in June and the first half of July, the nights are relatively short, with about 18 hours of daylight.
+Due to its eastern position within Sweden's respective time zone, sunsets occur as early as 2:46 PM in mid-December.
 Around the summer solstice the sun never reaches further below the horizon than 7.3 degrees.
 This gives the sky a bright blue colour in summer once the sun has set because it does not get any darker than nautical twilight.
 Also, when looking straight up towards the zenith, few stars are visible after the sun has gone down.
 This is not to be confused with the midnight sun, which occurs north of the Arctic Circle, around 7 degrees farther north.